amarshikhar/Data-Analysis-Twitter-Data/README.md

 We plot the Engagement rate and Total Engagement for each month of the year.

 We plotted scatterplots between followersCount and EngagementRate/Total Engagement.
 We observe many of the engagement happens at the lower end of the follower's count.
 This uncovers the democratic nature of Twitter.
+This also tells us that people with most followers count are not active enough to get enough enagagement.

 We plot a correlation heat map.
 As expected total engagement and Engagement Rate are highly correlated.
 Followers count is positively correlated to total engagement.